induzo/gocom/http/middleware/writablecontext/README.md

 func FromContext(ctx context.Context) Store
 ```

+FromContext returns the writable context from the request.

 ### func \(Store\) Get

 ```go
 func (s Store) Get(key string) (any, bool)
 ```

+Get returns the value for a key in the context.

 ### func \(Store\) Set

 ```go
 func (s Store) Set(key string, value any)
 ```

+Set sets the value for a key in the context.